Twinpeakss/Python-back-end/README.md

 ![GIF](http://g.recordit.co/jHn4h5rWcy.gif)

-Or just write this to get all the peoples in given dates as parameters:
+Or for example just write this to get all the peoples in given dates as parameters:

 ```sh
 python script.py get-dates-between -f '1971-05-20' -t '1992-05-06'